corda/corda/docs/source/demobench.rst

 ..

+It is currently impossible from DemoBench to restart a node that has terminated, e.g. because the user typed "bye" at the node's shell prompt.
+However, that node's data and logs still remain in its directory.

 Exiting DemoBench
   When you terminate DemoBench, it will automatically shut down any nodes and explorers that it has launched and then exit.

 Profiles
-  You can save all of DemoBench's currently running nodes into a profile, which is a ``ZIP`` file with the following layout, e.g.:
+  You can save the configurations and CorDapps for all of DemoBench's currently running nodes into a profile, which is a ``ZIP`` file with the following layout, e.g.:

 .. parsed-literal::